rrooggiieerr/WLANderlust.sh/README.md

 curl -L 'https://github.com/rrooggiieerr/WLANderlust/archive/master.tar.gz' -o WLANderlust.tar.gz
 ```

-To configure your Raspbian as a roaming WiFi repeater Unpack the WLANderlust
+To configure your Raspbian as a roaming WiFi repeater unpack the WLANderlust
-archive and execute the `installWLANderlust` installation script and follow the
+archive, execute the `installWLANderlust` installation script and follow the
 instructions.

 ```